 Of course, now you have allowed a man-made concept to define the Biblical Day.
 This type of negotiation of giving into our clock bias sets a bad precedent for recognizing His timepiece.
-Remember Deuteronomy 12:32 that says[1]:
+Remember Deuteronomy 12:32 that says^[1]:

-"Whatever I command you, be careful to observe it; you shall not add to it nor take away from it."" {Underlined emphasis added} Most who have kept Yehovah's Sabbath have accepted and grasped the Biblical concept of observing the sun (and possibly the stars) and not relying solely on a standardized timetable or a calculated average like 6pm-to-6pm, to know when it should begin.
+"Whatever I command you, be careful to observe it; you shall not add to it nor take away from it."" {Underlined emphasis added} a calculated average like 6pm-to-6pm, to know when it should begin.
 In fact, the verse above would indicate such a practice as being sinful and contrary to Yehovah - especially when they know better.